louie0621/amgportalapp-announcements/readme.md

-The rest of the process is the same as when the plugin is installed by directly fetching it via composer from the GitHub repository, so you will need to do all the same steps as above, which in short involves updating the `VanguardServiceProvider` and running the commands to publish plugin's static assets and to update the database.
+The rest of the process is the same as when the plugin is installed by directly fetching it via composer from the GitHub repository, so you will need to do all the same steps as above, which in short involves updating the `AMGPortalServiceProvider` and running the commands to publish plugin's static assets and to update the database.

 ## License